 City Reporting Intern William H. Kelly III is a student at Jackson State University and originally from Houston, Texas.
 Send him city news at William@jacksonfreepress.com"

-The Jackson Zoo is asking for donations in wake of its financial crisis due to budget cuts that surfaced almost a month ago.
+The Jackson Zoo is asking for donations in wake of its financial crisis due to budget cuts made in the past year.

 "Solutions" was the most common word heard on Wednesday night at a meeting of parents, students, police officers, and community leaders in City Hall to discuss strategies to reduce youth crime and violence in Jackson.